Looking for international pet transport? An expat guide to moving internationally with pets

 To help your pet feel settled while in transit, allow them to become accustomed to their travel container in advance of the flight, also including their favourite toys or blankets in the container will help them feel more comfortable.

 Regulations apply to the types of crates used to transport pets, imposed by the International Air Transport Association.
 These regulations detail the size of the container, labelling, ventilation and also feed and watering requirements.
-For more information, click here.
+Find more detailed information regarding the transport of pets here.

-If you are living or working overseas and require international health insurance, contact Allianz Worldwide Care for a quote.
+Once you have moved internationally with your pet and are living or working overseas, you may require international health insurance.
+Please contact Allianz Worldwide for a quote.

 Get an individual international health insurance quote or more information on group international health insurance, online now.